bariscodefxy/aptu/README.md

 Apt shortcuts for lazy Linuxers.

 ## Requirements
-- python3 (Should be installed if you use debian or based on distro)
 - sudo (Not installed by default in debian but debian based distros have installed that)

 ## Shortcuts (usage)